casper-network/docs-archive/dapp-dev-guide/tutorials/kv-storage-tutorial.rst

 **Query the Account & Get the Contract Hash**

 The internal state of the blockchain is updated via a series of steps (blocks).
 All queries of a blockchain must include a `global state hash` which corresponds to the block hash / height of the blockchain.
-Visit `Querying the State for the Address of a Contract <https://docs.casperlabs.io/en/latest/dapp-dev-guide/querying.html>`_.
+Visit `Querying the address of a contract <https://docs.casperlabs.io/en/latest/dapp-dev-guide/calling-contracts.html#querying-global-state-for-the-address-of-a-contract>`_.

 **Invoke an Entry Point & Set a value**